 Panic Attacks and Panic Disorder

-Most of the symptoms of a panic attack are physical, and many times these symptoms are so severe that people think they’re having a heart attack.
+Most of the symptoms of a panic attack are physical, and many times these symptoms are so severe that you may think you're having a heart attack.
 In fact, many people suffering from panic attacks make repeated trips to the doctor or the emergency room in an attempt to get treatment for what they believe is a life-threatening medical problem.
-While it's important to rule out possible medical causes of symptoms such as chest pain, heart palpitations, or difficulty breathing, it's often panic that is overlooked as a potential cause—not the other way around.
+While it's important to rule out possible medical causes of symptoms such as chest pain, elevated heart rate, or difficulty breathing, it's often panic that is overlooked as a potential cause—not the other way around.

-Many people experience panic attacks without further episodes or complications.
-There is little reason to worry if you’ve had just one or two panic attacks.
-However, some people who’ve experienced panic attacks go on to develop panic disorder.
+While many people experience just one or two panic attacks without further episodes or complications—and there's little reason to worry if that's you—some people go on to develop panic disorder.
 Panic disorder is characterized by repeated panic attacks, combined with major changes in behavior or persistent anxiety over having further attacks.

 You may be suffering from panic disorder if you: